At a Glance

 - New air leaks or other problems

-There is no single replacement schedule that works for all BiPAP equipment, since equipment can vary significantly and parts from different manufacturers may have longer or shorter expected lifespans.
+There's no single replacement schedule that works for all BiPAP equipment, as equipment can vary significantly and parts from different manufacturers may have longer or shorter expected lifespans.
 In addition to following the manufacturer’s advice on replacement timing, you may also need to consider how often your insurance provider will reimburse you for replacement components.

 However, many BiPAP components follow a similar suggested replacement schedule.